 Based on regulatory guidance, Wells Fargo uses a combination of the Supervisory Formula Approach (SFA) and the Simplified Supervisory Formula Approach (SSFA) in assessing its regulatory capital requirements for securitization exposures.
-SSFA is used for approximately half of the exposures, except for those exposures where the data available permits the application of SFA.
+SFA is used for approximately half of the portfolio, wherever necessary data is available, and SSFA is used for the remaining portfolio.
 SSFA requires the use of inputs and assumptions which consider the credit quality of the underlying assets, the point in the SPE's capitalization at which our exposure begins to absorb losses, and likewise, the point in the SPE's capitalization that would result in a total loss of principal.
 The SFA requires a calculation of the capital requirement of the underlying exposures as if they were held by us directly as well as the degree of credit enhancement provided by the structure.
 Use of the SFA approach requires approval by our regulators.